tabiya-tech/taxonomy-model-application/BLOG-POST.md

 # How we make our BDD tests readable at Tabiya

-At Tabiya, we are convinced that writing clear and concise tests is vital for the maintainability and scalability of our codebase.
-Here, we'll explain the rules we follow to enhance the readability of our Behavior-Driven Development (BDD) tests.
+At [Tabiya](https://tabiya.tech/), we are convinced that writing clear and concise tests is vital for the maintainability and scalability of our codebase.
+Here, we'll explain the rules we follow to enhance the readability of our Behavior-Driven-Development (BDD) tests.
 We follow a simple yet effective pattern and maintain consistent formatting to ensure our tests read like natural sentences.
 This approach makes them easily understandable for both developers and stakeholders.
 Let's dive in!